“What Goes Through A Biker’s Head”

 …just because Bruss was driving a Zamboni on an empty ice rink and not a car on a busy road doesn’t lessen his coming punishment.
 [Minnesota] State law allows a DWI to be given for any sort of motorized vehicle, including a lawn mower or forklift.

 I might be dense, but I was unaware it’s possible to be arrested for drunk driving at a private event on private property.
-Many of us, self surely included, have been guilty of some pretty stupid hi-jinks at scooter rallies over the years, and we’ve always hopefully taken our/others’ safety and property into account, but I suspect most of us have been unaware we could get a life-crushing DUI conviction for riding 500 feet across a farm or campground to visit the bathroom.
+Many of us, self surely included, have been guilty of some pretty stupid hi-jinks at scooter rallies over the years, and we’ve always hopefully taken our/others’ safety and property into account, but I suspect most of us have been unaware we could get a life-crushing felony DUI in Fresno for riding 500 feet across a farm or campground to visit the bathroom.
 Rules vary from state to state, but a little Googling shows that this law is pretty widespread.
 Scooterists have, in general, become far more responsible in recent years, but there are still a few rallies where anything goes, so it’s worth keeping this in mind.

 Check Engine?